Japan

 11. Sapporo Kokusai Ski Resort

-Quiet ski resort with little crowd & shortest beginner slopes
+Quiet ski resort near Sapporo with short slopes for beginners

 Image credit: @shokudou2023 via Instagram

-If you hate that the hills of Niseko are alive with the sound of skiers, Sapporo Kokusai Ski Resort is a good alternative.
-Located 1.5 hours from Sapporo, it has some of the shortest beginner slopes amongst the resorts on this list, with the First Fly Street and the Chibikko Street stretching 100m and 200m respectively – perfect for honing those basics before advancing.
+If you hate that the hills of Niseko are alive with the sound of skiers, Sapporo Kokusai Ski Resort is a good alternative for beginners skiing in Japan.
+Located 1.5 hours from Sapporo, this Hokkaido ski resort has some of the shortest beginner slopes amongst the resorts on this list, with the First Fly Street and the Chibikko Street stretching 100m and 200m respectively – perfect for honing those basics before advancing.

 Getting there: 1-hour 30-minute shuttle bus from Sapporo station (¥1,300/way, ~S$11.65)